Fitbit Air Review: A $99 Whoop Alternative With A Catch

 For a screenless tracker, the app is the product.
 The Fitbit Air launches alongside a substantial software change: the Fitbit app rebrands as Google Health on 19 May 2026, available on Android and iOS.
 The Gemini-powered Health Coach, in public preview since October 2025 with around 500,000 participants and over a million pieces of feedback, leaves beta the same week.

 The Health Coach takes the data from the Air, plus anything else the customer connects, and turns it into personalised guidance.
 It can build adaptive fitness plans, suggest recovery windows, analyse sleep disruptions, and answer health questions in conversation.
-In the United States (other markets to follow), there is access to medical records.
+In the United States (with other markets to follow), access to medical records is available.

 Two routes feed third-party data into the platform.
 Google Health Connect, the existing Android API, handles app-to-app sync on Android phones.
 The new Google Health API, a renamed and expanded version of the existing Fitbit API, supports cross-platform sync with partners such as Peloton.

-A practical caveat: the current beta pulls in basic metrics like steps and sleep from devices like Garmin via Health Connect, but does not yet ingest full workout activities.
-Owners considering the Fitbit Air as a data aggregator for their existing wearable should treat that capability as planned, not as a current one.
+A practical caveat: the current build pulls in basic metrics, such as steps and sleep, from devices like Garmin via Health Connect, but does not yet ingest full workout activities.
+The Apple Health connection is also one-way at launch: Google Health can read data from Apple Health but cannot yet write data back to it.
+Owners considering the Fitbit Air as a data aggregator for an existing wearable should treat full ingest as planned, not as a current capability.

 Google Health Premium Subscription

 Every Fitbit Air ships with a three-month Google Health Premium trial.
-After the trial, the subscription continues at the same pricing as the previous Fitbit Premium tier.
+After the trial, the subscription continues at standard Google Health Premium pricing.
+Existing Fitbit Premium subscribers keep their lower legacy rate.
 Subscribers to Google One AI Pro and AI Ultra get Health Premium included.
 The split between free and paid features is sharper than on most competitors.

 - Free with the Fitbit Air: all health metrics including HRV, SpO2, breathing rate, and resting heart rate; full sleep stages and Sleep Score; activity tracking with Cardio Load and Daily Readiness; manual workout logging; smart wake alarms